dmikushin/openssh-android/README.md

 OpenSSH is a complete implementation of the SSH protocol (version 2) for secure remote login, command execution and file transfer.
 It includes a client ``ssh`` and server ``sshd``, file transfer utilities ``scp`` and ``sftp`` as well as tools for key generation (``ssh-keygen``), run-time key storage (``ssh-agent``) and a number of supporting programs.

 This is a port of OpenBSD's [OpenSSH](https://openssh.com) to most Unix-like operating systems, including Linux, OS X and Cygwin done by [https://github.com/openssh/openssh-portable](https://github.com/openssh/openssh-portable), and further tailored to limited Android environment (adb shell).
 Android shell does not provide user names and account information, such as /etc/passwd.
 Furthermore, this version limits encryption protocols to internal implementations.
 As a result, a complex dependency on `libcrypto` is lifted off, and `ed25519` becomes the only supported (and still - the best one!) encryption protocol (that is, no DSA or RSA support).
 The low-level installation process involves access to the base system and therefore requires a bootloader with permissive recovery mode, such as [TWRP](https://github.com/TeamWin/Team-Win-Recovery-Project).
+Android-specific domain name resolution is delegated to an external `nslookup` executable.

 ## Documentation